 Whether democracy and Islam can coexist is a topic of heated debate.
 Some conservative Muslims argue democracy is a purely Western concept imposed on Muslim countries.
 Others feel Islam necessitates a democratic system and that democracy has a basis in the Quran since "mutual consultation" among the people is commended (42:38 Quran).
 Islamic studies experts John L. Esposito and John O. Voll explain the debate in a 2001 article.
 As this CFR Backgrounder notes, rather than rejecting democracy, many Muslims see sharia as a means "to be liberated from government corruption and believe it can exist within a democratic and inclusive framework."

-On the other hand, some Muslim scholars say that secular government is the best way to observe sharia.
-"Enforcing a [sharia] through coercive power of the state negates its religious nature, because Muslims would be observing the law of the state and not freely performing their religious obligation as Muslims," says sharia expert Abdullahi Ahmed An-Na'im.
+Some Muslim scholars say that secular government is the best way to observe sharia.
+"Enforcing a [sharia] through coercive power of the state negates its religious nature, because Muslims would be observing the law of the state and not freely performing their religious obligation as Muslims," said sharia expert Abdullahi Ahmed An-Na'im.

 Opinions on the best balance of Islamic law and secular law vary, but sharia has been incorporated into political systems in three general ways: